 Draw No Bet is a wager that eliminates the prospect of the draw completely and refunds bets if it ends in a draw, so the only two potential results are:

 - Team A wins

 Since the draw is taken out of the equation and bets will result in a push, these odds are inflated on the favorite, and you’ll get a worse price on the underdog.

 - Argentina +150

 If the game ends in a draw in regulation, then all bets are refunded and considered “No Action”.
-This was the case in the 2014 World Cup Final since the game was tied after 90 minutes.
+This was the case in the 2020 Euro final between England and Italy, because it was tied after 90 minutes.

 When dealing with goal lines or spreads, there’s always juice associated, just like an NFL spread or NBA spread.